ArrakisFinance/arrakis-docs/src/text/docsoverview.md

 - [Developer Docs](./arrakisModular/overview.md)
 - Resources

-[Intro to Arrakis](./introduction/overview.md) is a non-technical tl;dr of the problem we're solving, the Arrakis infrastructure, integrations and user-facing products.
+[Intro to Arrakis](./introduction/overview.md) is a non-technical tl;dr of the problem we are solving, the Arrakis infrastructure, integrations and user-facing products.

 [Developer Docs](./arrakisModular/overview.md) covers smart contract architecture, how to get started guides, an extensive technical reference and more.
 It also includes module integrations such as HOT AMM.
 It is aimed at developers interested in understanding the inner workings of Arrakis who are already familiar with Ethereum and the DeFi ecosystem.